milhud/rl-shapley-fair-alloc/README.md

 - **$r$** is the reward received after taking action $a$.

 *Why Multi-Armed Bandits Help:*
 This method is computationally simpler than full Q-learning because it doesn’t maintain a full state-action table.
 It’s particularly useful when the environment is relatively static in the sense that the context does not change dramatically from one decision to the next.
-In our simulation, this allows servers to quickly adjust their actions based solely on average observed rewards.
+In this simulation, this allows servers to quickly adjust their actions based solely on average observed rewards.

 *Example Code Snippet:*